Collaborating to Create a Community District Around Polar Park

 Designing a Ballpark

-Bohler provided civil engineering design for the 9,500-seat Polar Park.
+Bohler provided site civil engineering design for the 9,500-seat Polar Park.
 Through close collaboration with the City, our team helped streamline and expedite the schedule.
 In an unprecedented timeframe, the ballpark project was conceived, designed, approved, and built in just over two years – the time typically allotted just for entitlements.

 Team and Third-Party Collaboration